Cosmetology

 Degrees

-You may choose to earn a Certificate or an Associate of Applied Science (AAS) Degree from NCTC.
-There are three career concentrations within the AAS you can choose to focus your education.
+You may choose to earn a Level 1 Certificate or an Associate of Applied Science (AAS) Degree from NCTC.
+There are two career concentrations within the AAS you can choose to focus your education.

 To enroll in the Cosmetology Certificate program, you must: